Scottish Coins & Tokens

 Pennies

 WSC-7619: Robert The Bruce Hammered Silver Medieval Penny.
 Robert 1st, 1306-29.
-Crowned head left, sceptre before, beaded circles and legend surrounding, +:ROBERTVS: DEI: GRA:, rev. long cross pattee, pierced mullet of five points in each quarter, beaded circles +SCO TOR Vm R EX, weight 1.35g (Burns 1, figure 225; Spink 5076).
+Crowned head left, sceptre before, beaded circles and legend surrounding, +:ROBERTVS: DEI: GRA:, rev. long cross pattée, pierced mullet of five points in each quarter, beaded circles +SCO TOR Vm R EX, weight 1.35g (Burns 1, figure 225; Spink 5076).
 One of two star coins in the 2009 Drayton Hoard (the other was also a Robert Bruce that was sold through HistoryInCoins 9-6-22 for £2,200) – over a kilo of predominantly English medieval pennies.
 The hoard was likely deposited in 1353; the last issue to be found in the hoard was an Edward III pre treaty York penny.
 Only 34 coins out of the many thousands were Scottish.
 The British Museum undertook a cursory examination and cleanup of the hoard but were unable to devote the necessary resources and time for a full study.
 The coins were thereby returned to the finder under the Treasure Act where they were later sold.
 A direct descendant of David 1st, Robert Bruce was crowned in 1306, on the back of ten turbulent years with various armies moving backwards and forwards over Scotland.
 In 1318, Bruce’s reign saw the gradual repossession of the kingdom, partly from the English and partly from Scottish rivals.
 It is likely that no coinage was struck for Robert Bruce until 1320.
 Only three recorded dies, this one being Burns 1.
 All Robert Bruce coinage is very rare but interestingly, although his coinage basically copied that of Alexander III, whereas Alexander’s coinage is often found VF or better, Robert Bruce’s coinage (on the rare occasions you do actually see an example) invariably turns up worn or damaged / pierced.
 There have actually been a couple of Bruce pennies go through auction early 2024, both of which have achieved eye-watering prices at auction.
-Look them up to see - I seem to recall one at over £4,000 hammer?
-The all important provenance makes this coin extremely significant and desirable. £2,650
+Indeed, the Davisson Robert Bruce penny (lot 225, March 2024) sold at $5,000 hammer price.
+Look them up to see.
+The all important provenance makes this coin extremely significant and desirable. £2,850

 David II